VictorCyprien/MFE-Python-Flask/README.md

 Then, build the docker image using this command :
 - `make build_docker_image`<br>
 ___Note___ : If your system can't execute the command `make`, do this instead :
-- `docker build -t mfe-python-flask .`<br>
+- `docker build -t mfe-api .`<br>
-`mfe-python-flask` is the name of the image
+`mfe-api` is the name of the image

 __Warning__ : Be sure to set environnements variables like said as mentioned above before building the container !

 Finally, build the container using this command :
 - `make build_docker_container`<br>
 ___Note___ : If your system can't execute the command `make`, do this instead :
-- `docker run -d -p 5000:5000 --env-file .env --name mfe-python-flask mfe-python-flask`
+- `docker run -d -p 5000:5000 --env-file .env --name mfe-api --network mfe-network mfe-api`

 Here, we set the port to 5000 and use the env file to apply configuration